Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 }
 ```

 The mirror pipeline is lazily created and cached.
-It is keyed on the mirror surface's colour format, which is set by `set_xr_mirror_format` and typically `Bgra8UnormSrgb` on Windows.
-When the format changes—a monitor resolution change or a window move between displays with different pixel formats—the pipeline is dropped and rebuilt on the next `blit_xr_to_mirror` call.
+It is keyed on the mirror surface's colour format, set by `set_xr_mirror_format` and typically `Bgra8UnormSrgb` on Windows.
+When the format changes, a monitor resolution change or a window move between displays with different pixel formats, the pipeline is dropped and rebuilt on the next `blit_xr_to_mirror` call.

 ---